thephpleague/period/docs/5.0/upgrading.md

 -  $labelGenerator = new RomanNumber(new DecimalNumber(-5), RomanNumber::LOWER);
 -  $labelGenerator->startingAt(); //returns 'i'
 +  $labelGenerator = new RomanNumber(new DecimalNumber(-5), LetterCase::Lower);
-// will throw UnableToDrawChart exception
++  //will throw UnableToDrawChart exception
 ```